Nonlinear morphoelastic energy based theory for stimuli responsive elastic shells: 3D to 2D reduction

 where

-The components of the fundamental forms $\aci_{\alpha \beta}$, $\bci_{\alpha \beta}$, and $\bar{c}_{\alpha \beta}$ describe the effect of the non-elastic stimulus in the in-plane direction, while the function $\iphi(\eta^{\alpha}, Z)$ is used to describe its effect across the thickness.
-We assume that the function $\iphi$ has all the properties of the function $\phi$: (i) it is of order $O(h)$ and (ii), although the non-elastic stimulus can be of a generic form, it is necessarily associated to an orientation preserving transformation and thus also the first coefficient in the expansion for $\iphi$ must be positive.
+In the intermediate configuration, the components of the target forms $\aci_{\alpha \beta}$, $\bci_{\alpha \beta}$, and $\bar{c}_{\alpha \beta}$ describe the effect of the in-plane non-elastic stimulus, while the function $\iphi(\eta^{\alpha}, Z)$ is used to describe its effect across the thickness.
+It is important to note that the target forms do not have the same meaning as the fundamental forms introduced when we presented the expansion of the metrics in the reference and current configurations: they rather must be seen as coefficients of an appropriate asymptotic expansion of the intermediate metric and, as a consequence, $\bar{c}_{\alpha \beta}$ is not necessarily derived from $\aci_{\alpha \beta}$ and $\bci_{\alpha \beta}$, contrarily to the third fundamental form being dependent on the first and the second ones in the reference and current configurations that are both associated with an embedding.
+Later, to simplify the analysis, we introduce constraints on $\bar{c}_{\alpha \beta}$ and we leave the analysis of the general form to future work.
+Furthermore, we assume that the function $\iphi$ has all the properties of the function $\phi$: (i) it is of order $O(h)$ and (ii), although the non-elastic stimulus can be of a generic form, it is necessarily associated to an orientation preserving transformation and thus also the first coefficient in the expansion for $\iphi$ must be positive.

 Exploiting the smallness of the function $\iphi$ with respect to the characteristic in-plane length $l_0$, the contravariant forms of the intermediate configuration is derived by inverting the covariant form and performing an asymptotic expansion to obtain